 On Friday, August 1st, the Newport Polo Club hosted the annual International Polo Ball, this year an oriental black-tie gala at Astor’s Beechwood mansion on famed Bellevue Avenue in Newport.
-The Victorian mansion, redecorated as an Asian palace for this occasion, is the former home of Caroline Astor, the undisputed “Queen of American Society” who made Newport the social center of the Gilded Age a century ago.
-Inspired guests outfitted in imaginative oriental formalwear contended over a lively auction and embellished their costumes with henna tattoo artistry in the Mongolian ger tent.
-Later they dined on authentic Northern Indian cuisine to the inimitable gyrations of belly dancer Barbara Donahue, and danced the centuries away with Time Rider band.
+The Victorian mansion, redecorated as an Asian palace for the occasion, is the former home of Caroline Astor, the undisputed “Queen of American Society” who made Newport the social center of the Gilded Age a century ago.
+Inspired guests outfitted in imaginative oriental formalwear embellished their costumes with henna tattoo artistry offered from a Mongolian ger tent on the terrace.
+Later they dined on authentic Northern Indian cuisine, were entertained by belly dancer Barbara Donahue, contended over a lively auction and danced the centuries away with Time Rider band.

 On the following day, Saturday, August 2nd, the Newport International Polo Series featured a spirited 8-goal match with USA defeating France 14-10, followed by a benefit Lobsterbake in the authentic New England style, steamed in seaweed in a pit of embers.
 The Mongolian ger was an added attraction as spectators lined in front for henna tattoos and a peek at cashmere mementos of the occasion.